Macaca is an open-source automation test solution for native, mobile, hybrid, web and mobile web application.

 - Macaca has a MIT license.

-- Macaca's iOS WebDriver is written by Swift and in-house built.
+- Macaca's iOS WebDriver is written in Swift and built in-house.

-- Macaca's Android WebDrive is in-house built, and supports Android UIAutomator 2.0.
+- Macaca's Android WebDrive is built in-house, and supports Android UIAutomator 2.0.

 - Macaca has built-in UI recorder functionality.